launchdarkly/dotnet-core/pkgs/sdk/server/CONTRIBUTING.md

 To set up your SDK build time environment, you must [download .NET development tools and follow the instructions](https://dotnet.microsoft.com/download). .NET 5.0 is preferred, since the .NET 5.0 tools are able to build for all supported target platforms.

-This SDK shares part of its implementation and public API with the [Xamarin SDK](https://github.com/launchdarkly/xamarin-client-sdk).
+This SDK shares part of its implementation and public API with the [Client-Side SDK for .NET](../client).
 The shared code is in two other packages:

 * `LaunchDarkly.CommonSdk` (in [`launchdarkly/dotnet-sdk-common`](https://github.com/launchdarkly/dotnet-sdk-common): Types such as `User` that are part of the SDK's public API, but are not specific to server-side or client-side use.
 * `LaunchDarkly.InternalSdk` (in [`launchdarkly/dotnet-sdk-internal`](https://github.com/launchdarkly/dotnet-sdk-internal): Support code that is not part of the SDK's public API, such as the implementation of analytics event processing.
 These types are public in order to be usable from outside of their assembly, but they are not included in the SDK's public API or documentation.